 Poaching is the process of gently simmering food in liquid, usually stock or wine.
-(Ocassionaly you will find food poached in olive oil in restaurants, so it’s a good idea to always ask what the meat is poached in.)
+(Occasionally you will find food poached in olive oil in restaurants, so it’s a good idea to always ask what the meat is poached in.)
 If you’ve never poached something before don’t let the idea of this cooking technique dissuade you – it’s much easier than it seems.

 As usual, I made some changes to the original recipe: Instead of watercress I used arugula and I added pistachios and avocado to the salad.

-- 1 lemon thinly sliced
+- 1 lemon, thinly sliced

-- 5 whole black peppercorns
+- 1 handful black peppercorns

-- coarse salt and pepper
+- Kosher salt

-- 1 teaspoon grated lemon zest plus 2 tablespoons juice
+- 1 teaspoon grated lemon zest

 - 1/4 cup extra-virgin olive oil

-- 2 teaspoons grainy mustard
+- 2 teaspoons grainy Dijon mustard

-- 1 bunch arugala trimmed
+- 1 bunch arugula

-- 2 large peaches thinly sliced
+- 2 large peaches, thinly sliced

 - 1 cup fresh basil leaves